ibm-cloud-docs/watson-assistant/admin-failover.md

 ### Analytics
 {: #admin-failover-analytics}

 {{site.data.keyword.conversationshort}} analytics provide overview statistics on the number of interactions with users and containment rates.
 Analytics doesn't cumulate statistics across regions.
 With an active/passive topology, this approach to analytics should be sufficient.
-However, using an active/active topology likely requires using [webhooks](/docs/assistant?topic=assistant-webhook-log){: external} to gather interaction data, and build custom data warehouses and reports to understand total usage.
+However, using an active/active topology likely requires using [webhooks](/docs/watson-assistant?topic=watson-assistant-webhook-overview) to gather interaction data, and build custom data warehouses and reports to understand total usage.

 ### Session history for web chat and the v2 api
 {: #admin-failover-session-history}